-Lomustine is a chemotherapy drug used to treat a number of different cancers.
-Lomustine is also called CCNU.
+Lomustine is a chemotherapy drug.
+It is also called CCNU.

-Lomustine is a type of chemotherapy drug known as an alkylating agent.
-These drugs work by sticking to one of the cancer cell's DNA strands.
-This stops the cell from growing and dividing into 2 new cells.
+Lomustine is a chemotherapy drug known as an alkylating agent.
+These drugs work by sticking to one of the cancer cell's

 You should take the right dose, not more or less.

 You usually have lomustine as a single dose once every 6 to 8 weeks.
-You might also have other treatments such as:
+You might have up to 6

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

 What are the side effects of lomustine?

 Side effects can vary from person to person.
 They also depend on what other treatments you're having.